hmc-cs111-fall2016/project-pitch/pitch.md

 As hinted at above, users can suggest time zones, constraints on hours (i.e.
 9am - 6pm), how long the event will occur for, and how long it takes the user to get to where they need to be for the event or meeting.
+The user will also put dates on and between which they want the event to take place.

 For time zones, I would use the time zone's three letter codes, e.g. "PDT".
 Both constaints on hours and how long the event will occur for would be in the form of integers.
 Constaints will have two numbers, and if only one is given, the tool would assume the event has to occur on or after that time.
 The user can also ignore the starting time constaint by putting an underscore in its place.
+The date range that the event should happen is provided in a similar fashion.
 The time it takes for the user to get to where they need to be for the event would also be an integer, but perhaps in the future it can leverage Google Maps and give an estimate through the user providing a starting location and an